sense-i-co/docs/plugins/navigation-level-3/README.md

 which must be updated accordingly if they are changed.
 Most of these selectors have been declared as constants at the top of the injected script.

-One other potential breaking change worth investigating, if the above does not resolve compatibility issues, is that level 3 sub-items declared in the `docusaurus.config.js` file are not being published as a String to the `items` attribute of the level 2 links in the generated HTML.
+Another potential breaking change worth investigating, if the above does not resolve compatibility issues, is that level 3 sub-items (declared in the `docusaurus.config.js` file) might have stopped being published to the `items` attribute of the level 2 links in the generated HTML.
 The plugin's mutation process depends on accessing sub-items from this attribute.
-If this is the issue you are facing, a pretty hefty rewrite of the plugin will be needed which accessing sub-items directly from the `siteConfig` variable before script injection (i.e. it will have to be handled in the plugin and outside of the injected JQuery script).
+If this is the issue you are facing, a pretty hefty rewrite of the plugin will be needed which accesses sub-items directly from the `siteConfig` variable before script injection (i.e. it will have to be handled inside the plugin and outside of the injected JQuery script).

 ## Usage